DungNguyen396/DungNguyen-Portfolio/README.md

 ## 👤 About Me

-Hi, I’m **Nguyen Thanh Dung** — a finance and banking professional with a strong focus on data analysis.
+Hi, I’m **Nguyen Thanh Dung** — a Finance & Banking specialist transitioning into the field of Data Analytics.

-I have 7 years of experience in finance and banking, including over 2 years in data analysis within the financial sector.
-My background allows me to understand not only the data itself, but also the business logic and constraints behind it.
+With 7 years of experience in the banking industry, including over 2 years dedicated to financial data analysis, I possess a unique vantage point: I don't just see the numbers, I understand the business logic and strategic drivers behind them.

-Although I don’t come from a traditional technical background, stepping into the role of a data analyst was not as difficult as it might seem.
-With a strong learning mindset and the support of AI tools, technical barriers are significantly reduced which allowing more focus on problem framing, assumptions, and interpretation.
+Coming from a non-technical background, I view the rise of AI not as a challenge, but as a powerful equalizer.
+By leveraging AI to navigate technical complexities, I am able to redirect my focus toward what truly drives value: precise problem framing, rigorous assumption testing, and strategic interpretation.

-So what truly makes the difference?
-It’s not just technical skills, but **the ability to think critically and view problems from multiple perspectives**.
-Being highly skilled in one domain doesn’t guarantee exclusivity; fresh viewpoints from other fields can often lead to equally strong or even better solutions.

-In an era of rapid innovation, multiple perspectives often lead to better questions, more realistic assumptions and more actionable insights, especially in data analytics.
+**What sets a Data Analyst apart in today’s landscape?**<br>
+In my view, it is the ability to think critically across domains.
+Deep expertise in one field is valuable, but fresh, multi-disciplinary perspectives are what often unlock the most innovative and actionable solutions.
+In an era of rapid innovation, this diversity of thought leads to better questions, more realistic modeling, and insights that actually move the needle for the business.

-Below are some personal projects where I apply this mindset to explore and solve problems across different domains using data.<br><br><br>
+Below are some personal projects where I apply this mindset to explore and solve real problems through the lens of data.<br><br><br>

 ---